Chloë Bell

 Chloë has professional working proficiency in the French language having spent two years prior to coming to the bar as a référendaire and legal advisor to an Advocate General at the Court of Justice of the European Union in Luxembourg.

-Examples of Chloë’s recent and ongoing cases:
+Examples of Chloë’s recent and ongoing cases include:

 • Lubin Betancourt Reyes (2) Custodial Management Solutions v (1)-(3) Persons Unknown (4) Tether Holdings Limited (5) Binance Holdings Limited (unreported, April 2021, London Circuit Commercial Court): Chloë acted as sole counsel and successfully obtained a worldwide freezing order and an asset preservation order against Persons Unknown together with permission to serve out of the jurisdiction and by alternative means.
 She also successfully obtained a Norwich Pharmacal and Banker’s Trust Order together with permission to serve out of the jurisdiction and by alternative means against D4 and D5.